jmostowski98/SudokuSolver/README.md

 # SudokuSolver
 This is simple sudoku solver.
-I'm currentyly working on code to also have a function that detects the sudoku board and solve it.
+I'm currently working on code to also have a function that detects the sudoku board and solve it.

 ## Table of contents